You killed a man? That'll be 1 weregeld, please

 "That'll be 2,296 dollar, please"

-Note: If you couldn’t pay the weregeld with land, goods or precious metals (whether or not through coin), you paid with your neck.
-Just so you know and there's no misunderstanding.
+Note: If you could not pay the weregeld with land, goods or precious metals (whether or not through coin), you paid with your neck.
+Just so you know, and we have no misunderstanding and arguments about the rules in the future.

 Bremmer, R.H., Hir is eskriven.
 Lezen en schrijven in de Friese landen rond 1300 (2004)